malichao/Software-Testing/README.md

 Lastly we can see all the reduced test cases in the 'result' folder.

 ### Step 4 Apply Reduced Test Cases Back to the Projects ###

+After generating the reduced test cases,we need to apply the result back to the original projects.This process could be done by calling the following command:

+	java -cp PATHTO\ASM\bin\;PATHTO\ASM\lib\asm-all-5.0.3.jar Myown.RemoveMethod OriginalClassfile NewClassfileafterreduction NameOfTestcase

 ### Step 5 Compare Result with Mutation Test ###